seatable/seatable-admin-docs/manual/docker/Python-Runner/Deploy SeaTable Python Runner.md

 * The password of MariaDB root (MYSQL_ROOT_PASSWORD and DB_ROOT_PASSWD)
 * The volume directory of MariaDB data (volumes)
-* The volume directory of SeaTable FAAS Scheduler data (volumes)
+* The volume directory of Scheduler data (volumes)
 * The host name (SEATABLE_FAAS_SCHEDULER_SERVER_HOSTNAME)
 * The time zone (Optional)